Senior Construction Project Manager Salary 2026: $130,000–$195,000+

 - Client satisfaction: trusted client relationships support higher leadership pay

-- Company size: larger companies often pay more, though some regional firms move faster and give broader oversight
+- Company size: larger companies often pay more, though some regional firms move faster and give broader scope

 - Senior project manager salary: commonly $140,000 to $205,000+